scottvr/fambigen/README.md

 Contributions are welcome!
 If you'd like to add a new strategy, improve an existing one, or add features, please feel free to:

 1. Fork the repository.
-2. Create a new branch for your feature (`git checkout -b feature/AmazingNewStrategy`).
+2. Create a new branch for your feature.
-3. Commit your changes (`git commit -m 'Add AmazingNewStrategy'`).
+3. Commit your changes.
-4. Push to the branch (`git push origin feature/AmazingNewStrategy`).
+4. Push to the branch
 5. Open a Pull Request.

 ## License